williamgilpin/flowtrace_python/README.md

-# pathlapse - python
+# flowtrace for Python

-The Python version of the pathlapse tool.
+The code repository for the Python 2 / Python 3 implementation of flowtrace.

+The documentation for this repository has moved to [here](http://williamgilpin.github.io/flowtrace_docs/flowtrace_python.html)

-Developed by William Gilpin, Vivek Prakash, and Manu Prakash, 2015
+William Gilpin, Vivek N. Prakash, and Manu Prakash, 2015

-# Installation

-### Dependencies

-+ numpy
-+ matplotlib
-+ scipy

-### Instructions

-# Usage

-  from flowtrace import flowtrace

-  flowtrace()

-# Development